JOUR 2330. INTRODUCTION TO JOURNALISM. 3 Hours.

 JOUR 2346.
 REPORTING.
 3 Hours.
 (TCCN = COMM 2310)

 Complex journalistic stories with emphasis on ethics, researching, interviewing, and writing of general news stories, news features, and specialized stories.
-Prerequisite: PREL majors: COMM 2311 (previously listed as JOUR 1345) with a grade of C or better (2.0/4.0).
+Prerequisite: PREL majors and PREL intended: COMM 2311 (previously listed as JOUR 1345) with a grade of C or better (2.0/4.0).
 JOUR majors: COMM 2311 (previously listed as JOUR 1345) and JOUR 2330 both with a grade of C (2.0/4.0) or better.

 JOUR 3341.
 PHOTOJOURNALISM II.
 3 Hours.